 IFRS prohibits recognition where deferred income taxes arise from the initial recognition of an asset or liability in a transaction that is not a business combination and, at the time of the transaction, affects neither accounting nor taxable net earnings.
-The Company expects the impact of implementing IAS 12 "Income Taxes" will not have a significant impact on the financial statements.
-However, as events and circumstances of the Company's operations change that give rise to future income taxes, IAS 12 will be applied.
+Implementing IAS 12 "Income Taxes" did not have a material impact on the financial statements.